Have you ever bought an item on eBay then received a package from Amazon, with a gift receipt inside?

 Arbitrage sellers need to avoid order defects like any other eBay seller, so some will take a loss if Amazon prices go up before they place their order.
 Others will cancel the sale, and risk being penalized.
 Flawless automation of changes to price and availability, and automatic ordering, are the only way to mitigate the risk completely.

-Yes, they might.
+The copyright on the description and photo may belong to Amazon.
 Or possibly the first seller to list that particular product on Amazon, if they took their own photos.
 To avoid complaints, some arbitrage sellers write their own descriptions, and source photos that can be used more freely, such as the manufacturer’s.

 Arbitrage sellers are unlikely to take their own photos, as they rarely handle the items themselves.